koczkatamas/blog/_posts/2018-06-30-googlectf-2018-quals-web-bbs.md

 So it was only 30 minutes left from the Google CTF Quals and it was clear I won't be able to generate a correct PNG, but as a last time effort I looked into the code again...

-Also I know from the latest 3.5 hours of trying that I can inject smaller payload as that won't be changed, but the smallest base64 payload was not small enough.
+Also I knew from the latest 3.5 hours of trying that I can inject smaller payload as that won't be changed, but the smallest base64 payload was not small enough.
 Maybe a raw JS payload?

 {% highlight javascript %}
 $(atob(location.hash.slice(1)))